-Secrets, Lies & Sadness: Laci Peterson's Murder Is Long Solved, but Here's Why the Case Won't Rest
+Why the Laci Peterson Murder Case Has Been Unable to Rest Despite Scott Peterson's Conviction - E!
+Online

 The prosecution and Laci's loved ones would argue, meanwhile, that Scott sealed his own fate when he murdered his wife and unborn child.

-The Petersons' cleaning lady testified that she washed the kitchen floor with water and a pine oil-based cleanser.
+The Petersons' cleaning lady testified that she had last washed the kitchen floor with water and a pine oil-based cleanser.
 Investigators had said they smelled bleach when they first came to the Peterson house.

 Witnesses who initially rallied around Scott, but then soon grew suspicious of him, testified that he was eerily calm when Laci was first reported missing.
 They thought it strange that he didn't talk to the media when most would have wanted to get the word out to as many people as possible, instead telling her brother and stepdad, "This isn't about me, this is about finding Laci."